Guerin Emig: The story of Marques Haynes' assist with Sand Springs' school integration

 “I and two Black members of CORE, Eugene Freeman and Bobby Brown, met at my house in Sand Springs and then went over to the Black community and started knocking on doors to see if people were interested in integrating the schools,” Russell says.
 “We went out to Buford Colony.
 They said they were interested and we told them about the community meeting at the church.
 They said, ‘You ought to go talk to Mr. Haynes.’
 He had a house there.

 “We went over and knocked on the door.
 No one was home.
-We left a flier about the meeting with a note asking whether he’d be interested.”
+We left a flyer about the meeting with a note asking whether he’d be interested.”

 Mr. Haynes was apparently quite interested.